Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-At baseline, the mean systolic blood pressure (SBP) was 135.0 mm Hg, and the goal of hypertension treatment was to reduce the SBP to below 130.0 mm Hg \citep{longenecker2024nurse}.
-Therefore, the LAGO optimisation outcome goal was set at a reduction of 5 mm Hg based on discussions with clinicians.
-Let $x_{1t}$ denote the average counselling time per 10 days, and $x_{2t}$ the average number of home BP measurements per 10 days, evaluated at months $t = 4, 8, 12$.
-Two cost functions were considered, where cost per unit is measured in minutes of nursing time: a linear cost function $C_1(\boldsymbol{x}_t) = 1x_{1t} + 0.5x_{2t}$, and a cubic cost function $C_2(\boldsymbol{x}_t) = 1.25x_{1t} - 0.043x_{1t}^{3} + 0.0055x_{1t}^4 + 0.63x_{2t} - 0.09x_{2t}^3 + 0.026x_{2t}^4$, with $t = 4, 8, 12$ for each visit.
-Visualisations of the cost functions are presented in Appendix~\ref{fig:cvd_cubic_cost}.
+\FloatBarrier Figure~\ref{fig:sbp_combined} in Appendix~\ref{variability_in_outcomes} shows substantial variability in $\Delta\text{SBP}$ from baseline to month 12, with standard deviations of 20.2 and 19.6~mmHg in the intervention and control groups, consistent with other blood pressure intervention trials \citep{kuhmmer2016effectiveness}. \FloatBarrier The LAGO optimization outcome goal was set at a reduction of 5 mmHg based on discussions with clinicians.
+Let $x_{1t}$ denote the average counseling time per 10 days, and $x_{2t}$ the average number of home BP measurements per 10 days, evaluated at months $t = 4, 8, 12$.
+Two cost functions were considered, where cost per unit is measured in minutes of nursing time: a linear cost function $C_1(\boldsymbol{x}_t) = 1x_{1t} + 0.5x_{2t}$, and a cubic cost function $C_2(\boldsymbol{x}_t) = 1.25x_{1t} - 0.043x_{1t}^{3} + 0.0055x_{1t}^4 + 0.63x_{2t} - 0.09x_{2t}^3 + 0.026x_{2t}^4$, with $t = 4, 8, 12$ visits.
+Visualizations of the cost functions are presented in Appendix~\ref{fig:cvd_cubic_cost}.
 The cubic cost function was implemented to reflect economies of scale at lower intervention intensities, while imposing higher costs as the intervention components approached their maximum capacity limits.
-Constraints were established in close collaboration with the clinicians based on observed data ranges, with bounds decreasing over time that reflect changes in intervention intensity: for month 4, $0 \leq x_{1,4} \leq 10$ and $0 \leq x_{2,4} \leq 4$; for month 8, $0 \leq x_{1,8} \leq 8$ and $0 \leq x_{2,8} \leq 3$; and for month 12, $0 \leq x_{1,12} \leq 6.5$ and $0 \leq x_{2,12} \leq 3$.
-Table~\ref{interventioncompspecifications} provides the intervention component specifications for the LAGO optimisation at month-4, month-8, and month-12 visits.
-Information on the average $\Delta\text{SBP}$ by centre and study arm at months 4, 8, and 12 is reported in Appendix~\ref{AdditionalInfoEXTRA-CVD}.
+Constraints were established in close collaboration with the clinicians based on observed data ranges, with bounds decreasing over time that reflect observed changes in intervention intensity: for month 4, $0 \leq x_{1,4} \leq 10$ and $0 \leq x_{2,4} \leq 4$; for month 8, $0 \leq x_{1,8} \leq 8$ and $0 \leq x_{2,8} \leq 3$; and for month 12, $0 \leq x_{1,12} \leq 6.5$ and $0 \leq x_{2,12} \leq 3$.
+Table~\ref{interventioncompspecifications} provides the LAGO table on the intervention component specifications for the LAGO optimization at month-4, month-8, and month-12 visits.
+Information on the average $\Delta\text{SBP}$ by center and study arm at months 4, 8, and 12 is reported in Appendix~\ref{AdditionalInfoEXTRA-CVD}.